The law requires Local Authorities (LAs) to establish a co-ordinated admission scheme that will apply to all secondary schools.

 If admission is refused to any of the preferred schools, a letter will be sent to inform parent(s)/carer(s) of the alternative school to be offered.
 The LA’s letter will advise parent(s)/carer(s) of their right of appeal and provide details of the appeals process.

-All admission authorities must maintain a waiting list until at least the end of the autumn term in the academic year of admission for every oversubscribed school.
+All admission authorities must maintain a waiting list until at least 31st December in the academic year of admission for every oversubscribed school.
 The admission authority must use the existing oversubscription criteria to rank the children.
-As no distinction will be made between applications received on time and late applications, the waiting list will remain fluid.
+As no distinction will be made on the waiting list between applications received on time and late applications, the waiting list will remain fluid.

 Change of preferences